1800 Peachtree St NW Suite 200,

 The American Association of Orthodontists® recommends that children receive their initial orthodontic screening by age 7.
 At this age, several permanent teeth have erupted and any developing problems will be easy to diagnose and treat.

 No!
 While the majority of patients who receive orthodontic treatment are children or teenagers, more and more adults are seeking orthodontic treatment to improve their smiles and oral health.
 As long as your teeth and supporting structures are healthy, you can receive orthodontic treatment.

 Periodontal disease, also known as gum disease, is an oral condition that affects the gums and supporting structures in your mouth.
 It begins as a bacterial infection of the gums and gradually progresses until it destroys your gums and bone structure.
 The milder stage of periodontal disease is known as gingivitis, while the more severe form of the disease is known as periodontitis.
 You should be checked for periodontal disease each time you visit our dentist.

 Periodontal disease is caused by the harmful bacteria trapped in plaque.
 As plaque hardens into calculus (tartar), the disease becomes more established in your mouth.
 Gum attachments begin to separate from your teeth and create pockets that harbor these harmful bacteria.
 If gum disease is allowed to progress without treatment, the condition may become irreversible.

 Halitosis (bad breath) may be caused by any number of factors, including:

-You can prevent bad breath by visiting our dentist regularly, staying hydrated, practicing good oral hygiene, using mouthrinses and by not using tobacco products.
-If your halitosis persists, we recommend that you consult a physician to determine if your bad breath is caused by a medical condition and receive an appropriate treatment.
+You can prevent bad breath by visiting our dentist regularly, staying hydrated, practicing good oral hygiene, using mouthwash, and by not using tobacco products.
+If your halitosis persists, we recommend that you consult a physician to determine if your bad breath is caused by a medical condition and receive appropriate treatment.